ArchipelagoMW/Archipelago/worlds/_bizhawk/README.md

 `game` should be the same value you use for your world definition.

 `system` can either be a string or a tuple of strings.
-This is the system (or systems) which your client is intended to handle games on (SNES, GBA, etc...).
+This is the system (or systems) that your client is intended to handle games on (SNES, GBA, etc.).
 It's used to prevent validators from running on unknown systems and crashing.
 The actual abbreviation corresponds to whatever BizHawk returns from `emu.getsystemid()`.

 `patch_suffix` is an optional `ClassVar` meant to specify the file extensions you want to register.
 It can be a string